N0SAFE/escale/apps/admin/src/routes/README.md

 You can edit `declarative-routing.config.json` in the root of your project.
 The following options are available:

--   `mode`: choose between `react-router`and `nextjs`.
+-   `mode`: choose between `react-router`, `nextjs` or `qwikcity`.
 It is automatically picked on init based on the project type.
 -   `routes`: the directory where the routes are defined.
-It is picked from the initial wizard (and defaults to `src/routes`).
+It is picked from the initial wizard (and defaults to `./src/components/declarativeRoutes`).
 -   `importPathPrefix`: the path prefix to add to the import path of the self-generated route objects, in order to be able to resolve them.
 It defaults to `@/app`.

 # When your routes change